AIPI510/aipi510-fall24/README.md

 # aipi510-fall24-team-assignment1
 ## Features
+- Pull data from playlists, artists, albums, and tracks
 - Search for an artist by name.
 - Fetch and display the artist's details including followers and genres.
 - Retrieve all albums and tracks of the artist.